Renner Middle School Clubs & Organizations

 Once students have been accepted into NJHS for their 8th Grade year.
 Student’s will be given an opportunity to run for office, participate in school and community service projects.
 The purpose of this chapter shall be to encourage and nurture leadership skills; serve the Renner community and nurture a desire to serve the local community; and promote honor, good citizenship, and scholarly behavior among the members of Renner Middle School’s chapter of the NJHS.
 Once students have met the requirements for induction, an induction ceremony is held to honor the achievements of the pillars of NJHS (normally held at the end of the 8th grade year)

-Ms. Beall and Ms. Greenberg
+Ms. Hana Dargalayi and Ms. Jasmine McGill

 Want to start a club not listed?
 Just find a faculty member who will sponsor it!